Study in New Zealand

 Global career opportunities

-- Students can also work up to 20 hours per week during term time or 40 hours per week during holidays when studying.
+- Students can also work up to 20 hours per week during the semester or 40 hours per week during a vacation time while studying.

 - New Zealand institutions offer ’work-ready’ programmes and internships, ensuring that students can connect with New Zealand based firms and multinational companies.